predibase/llm_distillation_playbook/README.md

 Such experiments can reveal the marginal utility of having additional data for fine-tuning.
 If increasing data quantity doesn't yield much improvement, it's advisable to reevaluate other aspects of the training pipeline to identify potential areas for enhancement.

-If you do find that the marginal utility of having more data is high, then consider text data augmentation techniques like [back translation](https://github.com/QData/TextAttack), or getting more data synthetically or manually.
+If you do find that the marginal utility of having more data is high, then consider data augmentation techniques like [back translation](https://github.com/QData/TextAttack), manually annotating more data.

 <details><summary><em>[Case study: Jigsaw toxic comment classification]</em></summary>